IamSIJ/Portfolio/Finance_Tracker/readme.md

 ```

 ## Customization
 - The currency format is set to Pakistani Rupees (Rs).
-Modify the `format_currency()` function to change this.
+Modify the `update_ui()` function to change this.
 - The date format is DD-MM-YY.
-Adjust the `format_date()` function if a different format is preferred.
+Adjust the `add_transaction()` function if a different format is preferred.

 ## License
 This project is open-source and available under the MIT License.